ava-labs/avalanche-docs/docs/subnets/introduction-to-vm.md

 VMs expose two types of handlers to serve responses for incoming requests:

-- **Blockchain Handlers** - They help in interacting with blockchains instantiated by the VM.
-The API's endpoint will be different for different chains.
-The access path pattern is `/ext/bc/[chainID]`.
-In the VM code, they are referred as just handlers.
+- **Blockchain Handlers** - Referred to as handlers, these expose APIs to interact with a blockchain instantiated by a VM.
+The API's endpoint will be different for each chain.
+The endpoint for a handler is `/ext/bc/[chainID]`.
 - **VM Handlers** - They help in accessing VM directly.
 These are optional for reasons such as parsing genesis bytes required to instantiate new blockchains.
 The access path pattern is `/ext/vm/[vmID]`.
 In the VM code, they are referred as static handlers.

 For any readers familiar with object-oriented programming, this is very similar to static and non-static methods on a class.
 Blockchain handlers are the methods on the object, blockchain in this case, while VM handlers are the methods on the class, VM.